March 30, 2016

 1. Owner was apprehensive about damage in a kidney biopsy advised by Vet 2.

-2. Dog was given Bravecto in Nov 2015 (anti-tick lasting 3 months) and said to be very effective against tick infestation.
+2. Dog was given Bravecto in Nov 2015 (anti-tick lasting 3 months) and

 3. Urine test on 30.3.16 to another lab.